geek-cookbook/geek-cookbook/manuscript/docker-swarm/nodes.md

+---
+title: Setup nodes for docker-swarm
+description: Let's start building our cluster.
+You can use either bare-metal machines or virtual machines - the configuration would be the same.
+To avoid confusion, I'll be referring to these as "nodes" from now on.
+---
 # Nodes

 Let's start building our cluster.
 You can use either bare-metal machines or virtual machines - the configuration would be the same.
 To avoid confusion, I'll be referring to these as "nodes" from now on.